On the Separability of Information in Diffusion Models: Manifolds and the Information Budget

-Perceptual details overwhelm the information budget due to a pathological property of mutual information between continuous random variables.
-Unlike the discrete case, $I(X; Y)$ between two perfectly correlated continuous random variables $X$ and $Y$ is infinite---specifying a real number requires infinitely many digits, so we gain an infinite amount of information about $X$ from a given $Y=y$.
-More formally, the joint density $\P(x,y)$ collapses to a lower-dimensional manifold, since $Y=f(X)$, whereas the product density $\P(x) \P(y)$ is supported over the full joint space.
-The KL between them, namely $I(X;Y)$, therefore diverges (see \cref{sec:MutualInformationPrimer}).
-In case of diffusion models, the correlation between pixels must be made rigid to pin down the small-scale details, which causes a similar divergence in the $\TC(\mX)$ term in \cref{eq:FactorizedEntropy}, as the components $x_k$ converge to a lower-dimensional surface in pixel space (see \cref{fig:NeuralEntropy_MNIST_CIFAR10}).
-We provide empirical proof of these statements in \cref{sec:InformationHierarchy}, where we probe the information captured by the network at different length scales using a diffusion autoencoder.
+The same phenomenon can also occur in $I(X_1; X_2) = \KL(\P(x_1, x_2) \| \P(x_1) \P(x_2))$, where $X_1$ and $X_2$ are two 1-D continuous random variables.
+Unlike the discrete case, $I(X_1; X_2)$ can be infinite if $X_1$ and $X_2$ are perfectly correlated---specifying a real number requires \textit{infinitely many digits of precision}, so we gain an infinite amount of information about $X_1$ from a given $X_2=x_2$.
+More formally, the joint density $\P(x_1,x_2)$ is confined to a lower-dimensional manifold, since $X_2=f(X_1)$, whereas the product density $\P(x_1) \P(x_2)$ is supported over the full joint space (see \cref{fig:MINDE,sec:MutualInformationPrimer}).